ReqRest/ReqRest-Documentation/doc/articles/getting-started.md

 ## Creating the `TodoInterface`

-The next interface to be created is the `/todos/{id}` interface for interacting with a single `TodoItem`.
+Right now, only the `TodoInterface` for the `/todos/{id}` endpoint is missing.

-This works similarly to the creation of the `TodosInterface`, but has a few twists:
+Creating this interface works similarly to the `TodosInterface`, but with one important difference: the ID must somehow be transported into the URL.

 ```csharp
 using ReqRest;